Mitch Owens: AFL career

 At the AFL draft on 25 November 2021, St Kilda matched a bid by Sydney with draft points for Owens and ultimately took him with pick 33 overall.
 Owens made his AFL debut in Round 1 2022 against Collingwood, collecting six disposals and two tackles.
 He was dropped back to the VFL following his debut game.

 Owens earned a recall to the senior team in Round 11 against North Melbourne and put in an impressive display with 14 disposals, 10 tackles and 2 goals, however in the following game against Brisbane a concussion forced him to sit on the sidelines for several weeks.
+He returned to the side in Round 20 against Hawthorn and played the final four games of the season.